AxraMj/ZonelySpaceWebsite/replit.md

   - Updated SEO metadata and sitemap for all new pages
   - Enhanced Contact page with FAQ section and detailed support information
   - Created multi-page resource hub structure for better AdSense approval odds
+- September 01, 2025: Successfully migrated to Replit and deployed to Vercel
+  - Migrated project from Replit Agent to Replit development environment
+  - Fixed build and deployment configuration issues
+  - Successfully deployed to Vercel at zonely.space and www.zonely.space
+  - Configured automatic deployments from GitHub main branch to Vercel
+  - Established Vercel as primary production deployment platform
 ```

 ## User Preferences